FTBTeam/docs/docs/mods/suite/Quests/Developer/Chapters.md

 ---
-title: Chapters
+title: Creating Chapters
+sidebar_position: 2
 ---

 ## Creating Chapters

-At least 1 chapter is required for a quest to be created.

 To create a chapter, expand the sidebar on the left and click on the green `+` button, this will open a menu where you can either create a new chapter or chapter group.